 How long does homemade beef jerky last?

-Our conversation has centered around commercial beef jerky, but many people enjoy making and enjoying their own jerky at home.
-As a general rule of thumb, homemade jerky will last from 1 to 2 months.
-The reason that homemade jerky does not keep as long as commercial jerky is due to the processing techniques.
+Homemade jerky does not keep as long as commercial jerky because of the processing techniques.
 Commercial jerky must meet rigorous cooking and drying standards, as well as packaging.
 Homemade jerky is perfectly safe to make and eat, but it won’t last as long as commercial jerky.

 Beef jerky has been a go-to snack for centuries.
 It’s beloved by pioneers and backpackers alike.
 The secret is the shelf life.
 It will last for a long time.